 - Its high fixed yield provides downside protection in a bear market.

 By owning all three types of capital, investors diversify the risk they accept when investing in a project.
 Or, investors can choose one portion of the capital stack to suit their own risk/reward preferences.
 For instance, younger investors might be able to assume the risk of common equity and subordinated debt, whereas near and current retirees might want the fixed yield that senior debt provides.
-Preferred equity occupies a central position that can suit most real estate investors.
+PE occupies a central position that can suit most real estate investors.

 Preferred Equity Provides Leverage